VaughnHartling/curious_cat_backup/README.md

 # Curious Cat Backup

+## Overview

+This script queries the Curious Cat API to download and save a user's posts.
+These posts are saved in a `.csv` file.
+The `id`, `question` text, `answer` text, `date`, number of `likes`, and (when applicable) the id of the post the question was in `response_to`, of each post are saved under their corresponding headers.

-## Instruction
+## Instructions

 ### Step 1

-Install this repo onto your machine
+Clone or download this repo onto your machine.

 ### Step 2

-CD into the directory
+CD into the directory where you installed this repo.

 ### Step 3